usalmasyeda/WEB452_SalmasBookStore/SalmasBookStore/README.txt

 - Made changes in the Index.cshtml file from products
 - The application works but the details link doesn't work
 - Commiting to github

+0449
+- Fixed my small mistakes in the product.js file
+- The application works perfect